 - Integration with LMS — If you have access to Google Classroom, it lends itself very well to delivering content in a micro-learning format.
 Moodle and Blackboard also work well with this format.
 Microsoft Classroom is a new product released as part of Office 365 that should support micro-learning effectively.

 Disadvantages of Micro-Learning:

 - Confusion- The variety of delivery methods works very well for a lot of students, but some people have trouble switching back and forth.
-This mainly revolves around learning style.
+This mainly revolves around learning styles.
 If possible, it’s best practice to develop multiple formats for each piece of content.
 For example, provide video and written instruction when feasible.
 This not only provides a more productive environment but enhances knowledge for multiple learning types.
-Of course, it is more work, but the modular nature of micro-learning allows you to constantly improve or courses without having to do everything at once.
+Of course, it is more work, but the modular nature of micro-learning allows you to continually improve or courses without having to do everything at once.

 Microlearning is all about keeping things short, so any content that can be broken down into chunks will work well.

-Technology- Learning a software application or even how to program software can work well in a micro format.
-This is the approach the Udacity takes, and it has worked very well for their nano-degree programs.
+Technology- Learning a software application or even how to program software can work well in a microformat.
+This is the approach the Udacity takes, and it has worked very well for its nano-degree programs.
 The software can also be learned in this form will usually produce a high success ratio that if you dumped the knowledge on the class all at once.
 Teaching software also works well with video and written instruction.
 First, you show them a short video demonstrating how to do tasks, then provide a step by step checklist to allow the student to practice.